open-telemetry/opentelemetry-collector-contrib/receiver/elasticsearchreceiver/README.md

 to give users time to migrate to the new implementation.
 The target release for this featuregate to be enabled by default is 0.68.0.

+**ALPHA**: `receiver.elasticsearch.emitAllIndexOperationMetrics`

+The feature gate `receiver.elasticsearch.emitAllIndexOperationMetrics` once enabled starts emitting metrics `elasticsearch.index.operation.count` and `elasticsearch.index.operation.time` with all possible data points - for every possible operation type and both shard aggregation types.

+Because of the amount of added data points, this change might affect performance for existing users of this receiver.
+It is recommended to migrate to the new implementation when possible.
+Any new users planning to adopt this receiver should enable this feature gate to avoid risking unexpected slowdowns.

+This feature gate will eventually be enabled by default, and eventually the old implementation will be removed.
+It aims to give users time to migrate to the new implementation.
+The target release for this featuregate to be enabled by default is 0.68.0.

 [beta]:https://github.com/open-telemetry/opentelemetry-collector#beta
 [contrib]:https://github.com/open-telemetry/opentelemetry-collector-releases/tree/main/distributions/otelcol-contrib